Aaleia/Guidehouse-1D/README.md

 Seasonal ARIMAX (Autoregressive Integrated Moving Average with eXogenous variables) is a historically fit time series data model based on ARIMA, with the use of seasonal patterns in order to forecast trends within phases of time.
 The autoregressive aspects implements the relationship between a current observation and a specified number of lagged observations, making the time series data itself stationary for differencing, models the relationship between an observation and a residual error from a moving average model, and accounts for eXogenous variables that not included specifcially in the time series data, but may alter the results.

-In our case, it find trends or systemic patterns over the period of 2 years within our *ACAPS Master Dataset*, which produces successive measurements over fixed time intervals, and aligned well with our monthly data.
+In our case, our supervised model finds trends or systemic patterns over the period of 2 years within our *ACAPS Master Dataset* assigned labels , which produces successive measurements over fixed time intervals, and aligns well with our monthly data.
 In fact, it performed better for certain oblasts than just ARIMAX, performed well even when seasonality wasn’t present, and was not likely to be affected by weather, more likely patterns such as June 2022 and June 2023 (buildup before Ukrainian counteroffensives).

+TRAINING + TESTING :